rssajikrishna/time-series-analysis-python/README.md

 - **Forecast Visualization**: Visualizing the forecasted values along with confidence intervals.

 ## Dataset
 The dataset used in this project contains historical electricity consumption data.
-You can replace the link below with the actual dataset you're using.

-- [Sample Dataset](link_to_dataset) (Replace with actual link or dataset description)

 ## Installation
 ### Prerequisites